tornqvist/fun-component/restate/README.md

-# fun-component – restate
+# fun-component/restate

-Add state and state update utility to the context object.
+Add state object and state management to the context object.

 ## Usage